MCP Server

 </Warning>

-**Use scoped API keys.** Stigg supports API keys with restricted permissions.
-Create a dedicated scoped key for each AI client rather than reusing a full-access service key.
-This limits the blast radius if a key is ever exposed or if the agent acts unexpectedly.
+**Use scoped API keys when available.** Stigg supports API keys with restricted permissions ([Scale plan](/documentation/managing-your-account/environments/api-keys)).
+If your plan includes scoped keys, create a dedicated one for each AI client rather than reusing the full-access key — this limits the blast radius if a key is ever exposed or if the agent acts unexpectedly.
+If you're not on the Scale plan, use your full-access key but apply the other controls below.

 **Keys are environment-bound.** An API key always belongs to a specific Stigg environment.
 A key from your sandbox environment cannot access production data.